Testosterone. Even the word alone sounds manly.

 Before you start TRT, there are a few things to consider:

 Are you planning on having kids?
 If you plan on trying to conceive any time soon, let your healthcare provider know before starting TRT.
-Testosterone replacement therapy could disrupt normal sperm production, so your provider may recommend other treatment options or added treatment for sperm production.
+Testosterone replacement therapy could disrupt normal sperm production, so your provider may recommend other treatment options or an additional treatment for sperm production.

 TRT isn’t a quick fix.
 Unfortunately, one pill or patch isn’t enough to fix all your low T symptoms.
 Also, it might take up to six months for testosterone to build up and start working its magic.

 You’ll need regular check-ups.
 You can’t just get a dose of testosterone and be on your way.
-You should be checked for heart disease and stroke before and while on testosterone.
 And you may need regular follow-ups with a healthcare provider to see if TRT is working.

 You might be in it for the long haul.
 When taking synthetic testosterone, your body slows down or stops producing its own supply of the hormone.
 This means you may not be able to stop testosterone therapy once you start.
 If you suddenly stop TRT, symptoms of low testosterone could come back, and potentially be more severe.